Asian option as a fixed-point

 Regime-switching processes in finance were initially proposed by Hamilton in his economic studies with discrete time models on the effect of incorporating shifts in the parameters of the model via an unobserved discrete time two-state Markov chain (see \cite{Ham88},\cite{Ham89}).
 Since then, several pricing methods for financial instruments have emerged under the assumption of regime-switching coefficients.
 Such models successfully incorporate sudden changes in the economy and compensate some of the drawbacks of the classical Black-Scholes model due to the constancy of the drift and volatility parameters.
-For instance, Buffington and Elliott \cite{BE2002b}, Guo and Zhang \cite{GZ2004}, Yao et al. \cite{YZZ2006}, and Zhu et al. \cite{Zhuetal2012}, among others, concentrate on vanilla European options.
-Also, Boyaerchenko and Levendorski\v{i} \cite{BL}, Buffington and Elliott \cite{BE2002}, Le and Wang \cite{LeWang}, study American style options.
+To mention some literature, Buffington and Elliott \cite{BE2002b}, Yao et al. \cite{YZZ2006}, and Zhu et al. \cite{Zhuetal2012} concentrate on vanilla European options; Guo and Zhang \cite{GZ2004} study perpetual American put options; and Chan and Zhu \cite{CZ2015} deal with barrier options.